-The roads in the immediate area of the development have excellent public bus connections, and Lime Street rail station is within reasonable walking distance.
+The roads in the immediate area of the development have excellent public bus connections and the Liverpool One bus station is within reasonable walking distance.

 Summary

 The overriding theme of national policy is that developments must be accessible by sustainable means of transport and accessible to all members of the local community.
 Local policy is to echo the sustainability sentiment of national policy.